Priyabrata-M-D/Guvi_Projects/README.md

 # Twitter Scraping

-This project is designed to scrape Twitter data based on user input and store it in a MongoDB database.
-The data can then be displayed in a Streamlit app and downloaded in CSV and JSON format.
+This Interactive Streamlit GUI is designed to scrape Twitter data based on user input (i.e. keywords or hashtags) and store it in a NOSQL database.
+The data can then be displayed in a Streamlit app and downloadable in CSV and JSON format.

 ## Installation
 To run this project, you will need to have the following installed: